luisalonso8/learning-about-version-control/README.md

 # learning-about-version-control
-Solving merge conflicts is so easy!!!
+Solving merge conflicts is so easy!!!!